juma-h/juma-h/README.md

 - 🌱 I’m currently learning JavaScript. *cues Crying*
 - Also said I will be serious on finishing stuff

 - ⚡ Fun fact: I tell the lamest jokes.
+DID YOU KNOW?
+I am currently on my journey to be a full stack engineer?
+Watch these repos!

 ![Juma-h's GitHub stats](https://github-readme-stats.vercel.app/api?username=juma-h&show_icons=true&theme=dark)